4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

 ## Introduction

 4GL is a boutique software company with a singular focus on building browser-based applications for SAS platforms.
-Along with greenfield developments we offer migration of existing SAS 9 Web Apps to Viya, and modernisation of legacy SAS AF/SCL desktop applications.
+Alongside greenfield development we specialise in the migration of SAS 9 Web Apps to Viya, and modernisation of legacy SAS AF/SCL desktop applications.

 When not working on customer projects, we are extending our own products - [Data Controller](https://datacontroller.io) (a data ingestion tool for SAS) and SASjs.